17 Jun Measurement of single-cell metabolism using a microfluidic platform

 Microfluidics has realized the lifelong wish of many scientists by enabling single-cell analysis at high throughput and accuracy.
-A novel microfluidic approach has even further expanded the capabilities of microfluidic technology at the single-cell level by offering an accurate method for single-cell calorimetry.
-In a recent study published in Nature Communications, a group of researchers from the University of California San Diego explained their microfluidic technique for single-cell calorimetry.
+A novel microfluidic chip has even further expanded the capabilities of microfluidic technology at the single-cell level by offering an accurate method for single-cell calorimetry.
+In a recent study published in Nature Communications, a group of researchers from the University of California San Diego explained their microfluidic fabrication technique for single-cell calorimetry.

 “We demonstrate on-chip single-cell calorimetry measurement with metabolic heat rates ranging from 1 to 4 nW, which are found to correlate well with the cell size.”, the authors explained.

-The microfluidic platform consisted of a one-dimensional microchannel with extensive thermal insulation for high accuracy.
+The microfluidic device consisted of a one-dimensional microchannel with extensive thermal insulation for high accuracy.
 Tetrahymena cells that are often used as a mammalian cell model were used as a proof of concept.
 A major challenge in some cell types such as Tetrahymena is that they can move in pursuit of nutrients using cilia.
-In this case, the cells were fed with Iron oxide and then fixed atop of a thermopile in the microfluidic channel using an external magnetic field.
+In this case, the cells were fed with Iron oxide and then fixed atop of a thermopile in the microchannel using an external magnetic field.
 The microfluidic channels allowed nutrients and oxygen to be delivered to the cell to ensure the cells’ regular activity during the experiments.
 However, the flow was not too harsh to overcome the magnetic field and displace the cell.
 Next, a thermopile, which converts thermal energy to electrical energy, underneath the microchannel recorded the thermal activity with 0.2 nW accuracy.
 Finally, the cells were removed from the microfluidic device by applying a more rigorous flow to remove the cells and record the baseline signal.
 The chip was designed such that the cell could get exposed to various reagents such as mitochondrial uncoupling agent FCCP to investigate their effect on cell metabolism.